mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/attach-cluster/attach-eks-cluster/index.md

     env | grep CLUSTER
     ```

-1. Create your kubeconfig file to use in the Kommander UI.
+1. Create your kubeconfig file to use in the DKP UI.
 Enter the following commands:

     ```bash
     cat << EOF > kommander-cluster-admin-config